JanssenProject/jans/jans-cedarling/bindings/cedarling_js/README.md

 Typed options cover logging, authorization, context storage, token validation, token caching, issuer loading, HTTP behavior, and Lock integration.
 They are validated and copied when the client is created.

+`contextStore.maxTtlSeconds` defaults to 3,600 seconds.
+When
+`defaultTtlSeconds` is provided, it must not exceed the explicit or default maximum; otherwise initialization fails with `INPUT_CONFLICT`.

 For direct access to Cedarling bootstrap properties, use the mutually exclusive advanced form: